Vatnar/UIAOBSIDIAN/25V/IKT104 Mikrokontrollere/0404 Threads mutexes semaphorer.md

 - Predictability (important for embedded where timing matters)
 	- Block interrupts and so on
 - Usually no Memory Management Unit support (bare metal)
+- Using an RTOS is useful in larger projects